NTIA/p2108-python/README.md

 ### Running Tests ###

-Python unit tests can be run to confirm successfull installation.
+Python unit tests can be run to confirm successful installation.
 Test data is expected to be located in the parent repository.
 Therefore, if you haven't cloned this repository as a submodule (as described above), you will need to first specify the location of the test data files in `tests/test_p2108.py` (using the `TEST_DATA_DIR`